_a musical expedition

 Original concept / Supervisors

-In 2015, they conceptualized the documentary music transmedia Soundhunters in co-production with ARTE.
-Soundhunters was imagined to transform the world into an infinite musical instrument.
-The transmedia is released in 2015 in collaboration with many international artists including Jean Michel Jarre, Simonne Jones or Blixa Bargeld.
-In 2016, the Blies brothers are invited to present their work at Lincoln Center during the New York Film Festival.
-The project is placed in 2016 under the high patronage of UNESCO.
+In 2015, BLIESBRO conceptualized the musical documentary transmedia project Soundhunters in co-production with ARTE.
+Soundhunters was conceived to transform the world into an infinite musical instrument.
+The transmedia project was released in 2015 in collaboration with numerous international artists including Jean Michel Jarre, Simonne Jones, and Blixa Bargeld.
+In 2016, the duo was invited to present their work at Lincoln Center during the New York Film Festival.
+In 2016, the project was placed under the patronage of UNESCO.

 Jury

-In 2020, the Blies brothers are members of the feature film jury section “Contrechamp” of the 44th International Animation Film Festival of Annecy.
-In 2018, Nicolas Blies is a member of the jury section “National Documentary” and Stéphane Hueber-Blies member and president of the section “Innovation Award” at the 31st International Festival of Audiovisual Production of Biarritz (FIPA).
+In 2020, BLIESBRO is member of the feature film jury section "Contrechamp" of the 44th International Animation Film Festival of Annecy.
+In 2018, Nicolas Blies is a member of the jury section "National Documentary" and Stéphane Hueber-Blies member and president of the section "Innovation Award" at the 31st International Festival of Audiovisual Production of Biarritz (FIPA).

-In 2015, they conceptualized the documentary music transmedia Soundhunters in co-production with ARTE.
-Soundhunters was imagined to transform the world into an infinite musical instrument.
-The transmedia is released in 2015 in collaboration with many international artists including Jean Michel Jarre, Simonne Jones or Blixa Bargeld.
-In 2016, the Blies brothers are invited to present their work at Lincoln Center during the New York Film Festival.
-The project is placed in 2016 under the high patronage of UNESCO.
+In 2015, BLIESBRO conceptualized the musical documentary transmedia project Soundhunters in co-production with ARTE.
+Soundhunters was conceived to transform the world into an infinite musical instrument.
+The transmedia project was released in 2015 in collaboration with numerous international artists including Jean Michel Jarre, Simonne Jones, and Blixa Bargeld.
+In 2016, the duo was invited to present their work at Lincoln Center during the New York Film Festival.
+In 2016, the project was placed under the patronage of UNESCO.

 Jury

-In 2020, the Blies brothers are members of the feature film jury section “Contrechamp” of the 44th International Animation Film Festival of Annecy.
-In 2018, Nicolas Blies is a member of the jury section “National Documentary” and Stéphane Hueber-Blies member and president of the section “Innovation Award” at the 31st International Festival of Audiovisual Production of Biarritz (FIPA).
+In 2020, BLIESBRO is member of the feature film jury section "Contrechamp" of the 44th International Animation Film Festival of Annecy.
+In 2018, Nicolas Blies is a member of the jury section "National Documentary" and Stéphane Hueber-Blies member and president of the section "Innovation Award" at the 31st International Festival of Audiovisual Production of Biarritz (FIPA).

 PEDRO WATANABE